josephmoresena/NativeAOT-AndroidHelloJniLib/README.md

 * UseLibCSections: In order to use __libc_init and __libc_fini as exported __init and __fini symbols.

 ### Dependencies
 The native Android binary produced may has a dependency with libc++_shared.so.
-So you need include it along with the generated binary. <br/>
+So you may need include it along with the generated binary. <br/>
-You can get it for arm64 from:
+You can get it from:

 	/toolchains/llvm/prebuilt/{windows/linux/darwin}-x86_64/sysroot/usr/lib/{aarch64/x86_x64}-linux-android